Rohanpk23/European-Soccer-Database/README.md

 # European-Soccer-Database
 The european soccer sqlite database from Kaggle has been used to query out the results.
 As I have an intermediate knowledge of SQL concepts; switching to an ORM like SQLAlchemy was very smooth.
 Prior to this, I have used MySQL workbench and SQlite DB browser to apply the core concepts.
-The best advantage that an ORM like SQLAlchemy provides is;
+The best advantage that an ORM like SQLAlchemy provides is:-
 ** The syntax is Pythonic.
 ** Syntax and speed of execution is independent of the DBMS used in the background.
 ** Each of the SQL systems are stored and executed as objects.